The Mechanics Of The Chinese Domestic Gold Market

-The People’s Republic of China has the biggest gold mine production globally with an output of roughly 450 tonnes per annum7 (2015).
+The People’s Republic of China has the biggest gold mine production globally with an output of roughly 453.49 tonnes per annum (2016).
 The vast majority of this output is sold first through the SGE, as Chinese miners are required to sell standard gold over the SGE (another incentive to channel supply to the SGE).

 Because of the aforementioned rules the best trading liquidity in China is at the SGE and thus gold mining companies are incentivized to cast their output in standard gold bars to sell on the SGE.
 However, miners are also allowed to sell non-standard gold or gold products off-SGE.
-For example, China National Gold Group Corporation9 is a mining company that has its own physical stores to sell bars and ornaments.
+For example, China National Gold Group Corporation is a mining company that has its own physical stores to sell bars and ornaments.

 All supply that is not domestically mined or imported into China we’ll label as recycled gold.
-Because of the liquidity on the SGE and the VAT rules regarding standard gold, recycled gold in the domestic market has an incentive to flow through the Chinese center bourse.
+Because of the liquidity on the SGE and the VAT rules regarding standard gold, recycled gold in the domestic market has an incentive to flow through the Chinese center bourse as well.
 Recycled gold is not required to be sold through the SGE, yet many refineries cast standard gold and thus most finds its way to the center bourse.

 1. 上海黄金交易所标准金条 SGE Standard Gold Bar.